If You Have Diabetes, It’s Time for an Eye Exam

 Diabetes is a common concern many Americans share.
 This systemic disease can change several aspects of your life and increase the risk of various health complications.
 Some of these issues can also affect your eye health, putting your vision at risk.

 If you have diabetes, it’s time to find help managing your eye health.
-Our eye exam processes dive deep into the structures that supply your vision, their health, and the ways diabetes can affect them.
+Our diabetic retinal exam processes dive deep into the structures that supply your vision, their health, and the ways diabetes can affect them.

 It’s never too late to take control of your eye health.
 Get in touch with us to book your next appointment.